Manage Backup and Restore

 This displays the Backup facility’s Repository screen, which appears as follows:

-The screen provides two possible views, which are Tasks and Backups: these can be selected by means of the buttons at the upper right:
+The screen provides two possible views, which are Inspect Backups and Task History : these can be selected by means of the buttons at the upper right:

-The Backups view is selected by default.
-(Note the left-clicking the Tasks button displays the Tasks view: this is the same display as that accessed by means of the Tasks button, from the expanded row on the Repositories view of the Backup screen; and is described in Inspect Tasks, below.)
+The Inspect Backups view is selected by default.
+(Note the left-clicking the Task History button displays the Tasks History view: this is the same display as that accessed by means of the Task History button, from the expanded row on the *Repositories view of the Backup screen; and is described in Inspect Tasks, below.)

 The main, lower panel of the Backups view provides the ID of the repository (in this case,